 Unlike DeWalt, this thermal imaging camera is not rechargeable.
 You need AA batteries for its operation.
 You should consider investing in rechargeable AA batteries.

-The E5 is one of the cheapest thermal leak detectors FLIR offers, but it doesn’t mean that it’s of low quality by any means.
-And it’s still not cheap.
+The E5 is one of the cheapest thermal leak detectors FLIR offers, but it doesn’t mean that it’s of low quality.
+It’s still not cheap though.
 This thermal imaging camera is amazing and affordable for insulators, HVAC specialists, electrical contractors, and automotive experts.

-This is a true imager, meaning the visual you see is an authentic heat signature that’s being picked up, not a digital representation of a thermometer’s readout.
+The FLIR E5 is a true thermal imaging camera, meaning the visual you see is an authentic heat signature that’s being picked up, not a digital representation of a thermometer’s readout.
 You also have warranties for the following parts: 2 years for the parts and labor, 5 years for the battery and 10 years on the detector.
-This is why it’s a pricey option.
+This is why it’s a pricey option for an infrared camera.

 - Display: 3″ color LCD.